3vilware/E-commerce-API/README.md

 Setup
 -----
-The application works in Python 2.7 and 3.X. <br/>
+The application works in Python 2.7. <br/>
 You can install the dependencies using pip under clone repository:

 	$ pip install -r requirements.txt